claudiosanches/woocommerce-sass/README.md

-WooCommerce Compass
+WooCommerce SASS
 ===================

-WooCommerce Styles with SASS/Compass.
+WooCommerce Styles with SASS.

-In this project only convert the styles of front-end WooCommerce for SASS/Compass.
+In this project only convert the styles of front-end WooCommerce for SASS.

 There was no modified styles of the original file in LESS.

 ## Requirements ##

-* SASS/Compass
+* SASS
-* WooCommerce 2.0.13 or later
+* WooCommerce 2.0.19 or later

 ## Installation ##